Discovery Flight – Your Aviation Journey Starts Here!

 You must first register for an account on the IACRA website.
 Click the link in the upper right corner of the IACRA home page.
 Check the box “Applicant” and when prompted to enter your Airman Certificate Number, leave those fields blank.
 Under SSN it is strongly suggested that you check the box “Do Not Use.”
 Once submitted, the application will need to be approved, signed and re-submitted by your instructor in your presence.

 Please fill out the form below.

 Know someone that has always wanted to fly, but hasn’t been able to get started?
 Gift certificates are a great way to help friends and family jump start achieving their aviation goals!
+They can be used for flight training, instruction, simulator time, books and headsets.
 Contact us above to find out more!